skip to content

 Prescribed concentration of alcohol (PCA)

-It is an offence for a person to drive a motor vehicle, or attempt to put a motor vehicle in motion while there is present in his or her blood the prescribed concentration of alcohol [see Road Traffic Act 1961 s 47B(1); Motor Vehicles Act 1959 s 81C for licence disqualification upon expiation; Criminal Law (Clamping, Impounding and Forfeiture of Vehicles) Act 2007; Criminal Law (Clamping, Impounding and Forfeiture of Vehicles) Regulations 2022 (SA) reg 5(b)].
+It is an offence for a person to drive a motor vehicle, or attempt to put a motor vehicle in motion while there is present in their blood the prescribed concentration of alcohol [see Road Traffic Act 1961 s 47B(1); Motor Vehicles Act 1959 s 81C for licence disqualification upon expiation; Criminal Law (Clamping, Impounding and Forfeiture of Vehicles) Act 2007; Criminal Law (Clamping, Impounding and Forfeiture of Vehicles) Regulations 2022 (SA) reg 5(b)].
 The prescribed concentration of alcohol is a concentration of .05 grams or more of alcohol in 100 millilitres of blood.
 For unlicensed, learner or probationary drivers the prescribed concentration of alcohol is zero [see Road Traffic Act 1961 s 47A for definition].

 VOLUNTARY BLOOD TEST

-When a person’s blood alcohol level is ascertained by a breath test, it is presumed to have been the person’s blood alcohol level for the three hours immediately before the test [see Road Traffic Act 1961 s 47K(1)].
+When a person’s blood alcohol level is ascertained by a breath test, it is presumed to have been the person’s blood alcohol level for the 3 hours immediately before the test [see Road Traffic Act 1961 s 47K(1)].
 As this presumption cannot be challenged in court in any way except by the results of a blood test, whenever a breath analysis reading shows 0.08 or more the person should consider asking that a blood test be taken.

 The following penalties apply: